Salary to Hourly Calculator

 Choosing a good hourly rate

 As with the price of any good exchanged on a free market, hourly wages are determined primarily by supply and demand, which will be specific to your business niche, your expertise, sometimes to your location and language skills.
+Generally, the freer an economy is, the more one's human capital plays a role in determining what income one is able to achieve.
 Your hourly pay is related to your living expenses only in as much as you will most likely be unwilling to work for an hourly rate that will not allow you to support yourself.
 Naturally, you will also be more inclined to sign a contract for a rate that allows you to also set money aside, so you can start your own business, or buy a nicer house or car, or send your kids to a better college.
 When considering your hourly rate based on, say, an yearly salary, you should take into account both your regular expenses, as well as expenses that might increase or decrease depending on the volume of work you are doing.
 This, of course, assumes you are covering some of the costs.

-If you end up comparing your salary as an employee to hourly rates of consultants and other outside contractors, make sure to account for the expenses they incur which your employer is usually covering for you, such as office space, electronics, software subscriptions, accounting expenses, professional education, certification, and so on.
+If you end up comparing your salary as an employee to hourly rates of consultants and other outside contractors, make sure to account for the expenses they incur which your employer is usually covering for you, such as office space & perks, electronics, software subscriptions, accounting expenses, professional education, certification, and so on.
+The salary would necessarily be lower than the salary-equivalent of an hourly rate due to these extra expenses, which would otherwise need to be covered separately.
+Consequently your chosen hourly pay should be higher than an equivalent salary in order to account for the extra expenses you would incur.

 Before versus after tax income